bmarroc/finance/README.md

 This repository contains Jupyter notebooks implementing several Finance projects.

-The notebooks use Numpy 1.21.6 and Tensorflow 2.8.0.
+The notebooks present a wide range of techniques and tools used in Finance.

 ### Table of contents